joeberkovitz/qgis-nautical/index.md

 uncompress depending on how your computer is set up.
 Once the .zip file is uncompressed, a folder named `BSB_ROOT/xxxxx/` will be created, where `xxxxx` is replaced by the number of your chart.
-Inside that folder will be a file named `xxxxx_1.KAP`.
-That is the file you will now insert into your QGIS project as a new layer.
+Inside that folder will be a file named `xxxxx_y.KAP` where xxxxx and y correspond once again to the chart you requested.
+This is the file you will now insert into your QGIS project as a new layer.

 Copy the `.KAP` file into a folder that you create underneath where you are keeping your QGIS project (e.g. `charts/`).
 Next, select the *NOAA Raster Nav